Real Life and Times in the Dominican Republic

 Taxi Services

 There are many taxi services from which to choose.
-The telephone directory link goes directly to the pages of all taxis in Santo Domingo
+Check the telephone directory for taxis in Santo Domingo or your area or ask your hotel or friends to see what taxi is best in your location.

 Aero Taxi Santo Domingo Phone-809-686-1212